 Solids removal – screening, settling, flotation, and other methods are widely used to remove solids from process water and can substantially reduce the BOD, nitrogen, and salt loads.

 Reverse osmosis – semi-permeable membrane technologies (e.g., reverse osmosis, nanofiltration) can be used to separate dissolved salt from source water to produce soft water for boilers, cooling towers, and other systems.
-This method concentrates salt from source water into a brine solution that can be disposed of separately, thereby reducing the overall salinity of the process water.
+These salt separation methods concentrate salt from source water into a brine solution that can be disposed of separately or discharged to the process water system.

-Minimum salt control BPTC measures, generally consisting of good housekeeping, source control and reduced salt usage, and solids screening and management, are required on a compliance schedule for all tiers in this General Order.
+Minimum salt control BPTC measures, generally consisting of good housekeeping, source control and reduced salt usage, and solids screening and management, are required on a compliance schedule in this General Order.

 Wineries generally have greater control over their winemaking operations and chemical use than changing the source of their water supply.
 Normal winery operations will increase process water salinity above source water salinity.
 Implementing best practices can minimize this salinity increase.

-This General Order requires a comparison of winery effluent FDS concentrations to an FDS threshold to determine if additional measures are needed at the facility to control salt and minimize the potential for groundwater degradation.
-The FDS threshold is equal to the source water FDS concentration plus 320 mg/L.
+This General Order requires Tiers 2, 3, and 4 facilities to compare winery effluent FDS concentrations to an FDS threshold to determine if additional measures are needed at the facility to control salt and minimize the potential for groundwater degradation.
+The FDS threshold is equal to the source water FDS concentration plus 320 mg/L and is based on reasonable BPTC measures that can be implemented at wineries to minimize salinity impacts to groundwater.

-Facilities that exceed the FDS threshold may be required to evaluate the winery and land treatment and disposal operations holistically, discuss findings, and propose improvements in a Salt Control Plan to reduce effluent FDS.
-An exceedance of the FDS threshold is not a violation of this General Order, however this General Order requires the Discharger to implement salt control BPTCs and/or submit a Salt Control Plan if the FDS threshold is exceeded.
+Facilities that exceed the FDS threshold may be required to evaluate the winery, treatment, and disposal operations, discuss findings, and propose improvements to reduce effluent FDS in a Salt Control Plan.
+An exceedance of the FDS threshold is not a violation of this General Order, however this General Order requires the Discharger to implement salt control BPTCs and to potentially submit a Salt Control Plan if the FDS threshold is exceeded.

-Facilities that discharge larger volumes of process water have a higher potential for excessive salt loading.
-Therefore, Tier 3 and Tier 4 facilities are required to submit a Salt Control Plan.
-Tier 1 and Tier 2 facilities may also be required to submit a Salt Control Plan if directed by the regional water board in writing if site-specific conditions indicate a threat to water quality.

-Dischargers enrolled in a sustainability program with salt control BPTCs may be allowed to implement those program BPTCs instead of preparing a Salt Control Plan, as described in the Sustainability Programs section of this General Order.

-Dischargers directed by the regional water board to comply with a SNMP (accepted by the regional water board and containing salt BPTC measures to address discharges in this General Order) may be allowed to implement those program BPTCs instead of preparing a Salt Control Plan.

-Tier 3 and Tier 4 Dischargers may be required by the regional water board to submit a Salt Control Plan in addition to complying with the sustainability program or a SNMP.

 Other Winery Activities Not Covered by This General Order

 Some wineries have developed public assembly facilities for weddings, corporate meetings, retreats, or concerts.
 Those activities generate wastewater that is not covered under this General Order and the discharges may be permitted either by a local agency or the regional water board based upon the effluent flow rate and quality.